JesusG2022/Project-1-cst-438-react-native/README.md

 clear about what features we want the app to have, since this helps with building the database accurately early on.
-I also experienced working on an issue and knowing when to let it go and move on to another functionality, or differentiating which issues/stories are really critical, or not too important and would take up lots of my time working on them.
+I also experienced working on an issue and knowing when to let it go and move on to another functionality, or differentiating which issues/stories are really critical, or not too important, and would take up lots of my time working on them.
 I further experienced the importance of clear communication between teammates, since this ensures no one is stepping over each other’s code, and we all know what to expect to be updated in incoming pull requests.